dominodatalab/domino-maintenance-mode/README.md

 * If either stopping or starting fails because the API returned an error, or the operation timed out while waiting for the execution to enter at running state, the tool will emit a warning and save a record of the executions which failed to a log file.
 This is in JSON format and can be used to follow up manually.

+* Any `error` log levels or above require manual inspection to determine the state of an execution or executions.

 # Configuration

 You must set some environment variables to configure access to the Domino deployment.